shyamalaAshok/restAPI/README.md

 Navigate to the project directory.
 Run command line from the directory.
 Typemvn clean test command to run test-runner file.
 With this command it will start executing feature files specified under test runner file

-To run test-runner file, use command 'mvn clean test' Run test-runner class directly from Intelij
+To run test-runner file, use command 'mvn clean test' Run test-runner class directly from Eclipse
-Open project workspace in Intelij
+Open project workspace in Eclipse
 Right-click on root Project, select Run As->Maven Test

 Right-click on TestRunner.java, select Run As->JUnit Test `